yuvanah/delta-demo/README.md

 # delta-demo
-this is to practice git and git hub
+this is to practice git and git hub.